 Cummings is part of a small but growing group of air travelers who say that they’re troubled by the TSA’s use of advanced imaging technology.

 Last fall, the agency began installing 150 new scanners (including at Reagan National and BWI Marshall), and it plans to deploy an additional 450 this year.
-Some passengers are worried about the intrusive nature of the electronic searches, while others have voiced concerns about possible exposure to harmful radiation.
+Some passengers are concerned about possible exposure to harmful radiation.
 (Experts say radiation levels are very low.)

 Screening by a full-body scanner is optional for all passengers, according to the TSA.
 “Those who opt out may request alternative screening at the checkpoint, to include a pat-down,” said Greg Soule, an agency spokesman.
 Although he declined to offer details on the agency’s screening techniques, he added that checkpoint requirements for passengers departing from the United States haven’t changed since the underwear bomber incident last December.
 In other words, the TSA claims it isn’t pushing travelers into the scanners and punishing those who decline a scan.